bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## UTXOs and balance

-With the wallet created, we can now add methods to sync UTXOs and get a balance.
+With the wallet created, we can now add methods to sync UTXOs compute balance.

 `bdk-rn` has a `syncWallet` method to sync all UTXOs belonging to the wallet with the bitcoin network, the specified `blockChainName` and `blockChainConfigUrl` is used to sync.
-Once the wallet sync is complete `getBalance` can fetch the balance.
+Once the wallet sync is complete balance is computed and `getBalance` can fetch the balance.

 Earlier we have aleady added state variables for`syncResponse`and `balance`.
-Now we will add buttons to call syncWallet and getBalance.
+Now we will add buttons to call `syncWallet` and `getBalance`.
 Just below the Create Wallet button lets add two buttons as follows:

 ```jsx
     <Button